 This 1.5-hour discussion is open to everyone, and individuals with disabilities are encouraged to attend.

 JFS Disability Liaison Amanda Thomas, Ph.D., will join moderators from RespectAbility to lead the webinar.

 ASL and CART will be provided.
 Contact Amanda Thomas at firstname.lastname@example.org with questions.

-The mission of Jewish Disability Awareness and Inclusion Month is to unite Jewish communities worldwide to raise awareness and champion the rights of all Jews to be included and to participate in all aspects of Jewish life like anyone else.
+The mission of Jewish Disability Awareness, Acceptance and Inclusion Month is to unite Jewish communities worldwide to raise awareness and champion the rights of all Jews to be included and to participate in all aspects of Jewish life like anyone else.

-On Feb.
-4, 2020, some of our staff will represent the Lehigh Valley Jewish community at the Jewish Federations of North America's Jewish Disability Advocacy Day in Washington, D.C.
+Photos from Jewish Federations of North America's 2020 Jewish Disability Advocacy Day in Washington, D.C.